pegi3s/dockerfiles/mrbayes/3.2.6/README.md

 # (Please note that the original software licenses still apply)

-This image facilitates the usage of [`MrBayes`](http://mrbayes.sourceforge.net/index.php), a program for Bayesian inference and model choice across a wide range of phylogenetic and evolutionary models.
-MrBayes uses Markov chain Monte Carlo (MCMC) methods to estimate the posterior distribution of model parameters.
+This image facilitates the usage of [MrBayes](http://mrbayes.sourceforge.net/index.php), a program for Bayesian inference and model choice across a wide range of phylogenetic and evolutionary models. `MrBayes` uses Markov chain Monte Carlo (`MCMC`) methods to estimate the posterior distribution of model parameters.

 # Using MrBayes image in Linux